apache/airflow/contributing-docs/03_contributors_quick_start.rst

 Installing airflow in the local venv
 ------------------------------------

-1. It may require some packages to be installed; watch the output of the command to see which ones are missing.
+1. It may require some packages to be installed; watch the output of the command to see which ones are missing

 .. code-block:: bash